backyourstack/backyourstack/CONTRIBUTING.md

-Back Your Stack is an open source project and we love to receive contributions from our community — you!
+Back Your Stack is an open source project and we love receiving contributions from our community — you!

 ## Contributing ideas